NEW YORK–MONTRÉAL–NEW YORK 1200K

 RIDE DETAILS

 Boston-Montreal-Boston (BMB) was the first North American 1200 km brevet, founded in 1988 and run every non-PBP year.
 When it was announced that BMB would no longer be run after 2006, Laurent Chambard, the RBA of New Jersey Randonneurs at the time who had finished BMB twice, came up with the idea for a 1200 km brevet that would also go up to the vicinity of Montreal, but would start and end in the vicinity of NYC rather than Boston.
-We are very glad to announce that in August 2020 this idea will finally come to fruition.
+In August 2020, this idea finally came to fruition for the first time.
+This year, we are running New York-Montreal-New York for the second time.

 BMB, at least in its latest versions, started in a suburb west of Boston and turned around in Huntingdon, 47 miles southwest of Montreal.
 Similarly, the name of our ride, New York-Montreal-New York, does not accurately describe the geography of the route, but rather the spirit in which it was designed.
-In order to minimize urban riding, maximize scenery, and not exceed 1200 km by very much, the ride begins and ends in Paramus, a New Jersey suburb 13 miles northwest of Manhattan, and turns around in Saint-Jean-sur-Richelieu, a city 25 miles southeast of Montreal.
+In order to minimize urban riding, maximize scenery, not exceed 1200 km by very much, and avoid insurance problems involved in a border crossing, the ride begins and ends in Paramus, a New Jersey suburb 13 miles northwest of Manhattan, and turns around just south of the Canadian border, at Rouses Point, crossing from New York into Vermont.

 In some ways, this ride resembles more recent American 1200 km brevets rather than BMB.
 First, the field limit is considerably smaller than it was for BMB.
 Second, sleep stops are at designated motels (included in the entry fee), with two riders sharing each room.
 Third, riding through the night is discouraged.
 Fourth, it is not an out-and-back route, but a loop, with only about 25 miles of overlap between outbound and inbound routes.
 The outbound route is mainly through New York State and the inbound route is mainly through the New England states.

-The ride passes through five states (in addition to crossing into Canada): New Jersey, New York, Vermont, Massachusetts, and Connecticut.
+The ride passes through five states: New Jersey, New York, Vermont, Massachusetts, and Connecticut.

 Day 1 (209 miles)